afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 **Feature Matching**

 Here's an example of a feature matching problem.
-Given a feature and it's descriptor in image one, we want to try to find the best match for the feature in image two.
+Given a feature and it's descriptor in image one, we want to try to find the best match for the feature in image 2 .

 <img src="./resources/w2/img/l3-feat-match2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">